naiyoma/docs-fern/fern/api/docs/compiler/cli-reference.md

 specify a group using the `--group` option.

 You can specify a version using the `--version` option.
-This version string is used when publishing SDKs to registries (e.g. npm).
+This version string is used when publishing SDKs to registries (e.g., npm).

 ### Running locally

 By default, the generation runs in the cloud.
 If you want to run it on your local machine, you can use the `--local` option.
 This will run each generator in a Docker container.

 By default, Fern will delete the container after running.
-To keep the container around (e.g. to look at the generator's logs), use the `--keepDocker` option.
+To keep the container around (e.g., to look at the generator's logs), use the `--keepDocker` option.

 ## `fern check`